timescale/docs/timescaledb/tutorials/grafana/visualize-missing-data.md

-This is just one way to use TimescaleDB with Grafana to solve data problems and ensure that your applications, systems, and operations don’t  suffer any negative consequences (e.g., downtime, misbehaving applications, or a degregraded customer experience).
+This is just one way to use TimescaleDB with Grafana to solve data problems and ensure that your applications, systems, and operations don't  suffer any negative consequences (e.g., downtime, misbehaving applications, or a degregraded customer experience).
 For more ways on how to use TimescaleDB, check out our other [tutorials][tutorials] (which range from beginner to advanced).